billgert/radio-player/README.md

 #### iOS

-Use shared instance: `RadioPlayer.shared` if that makes sense for your app.
+Use shared instance `RadioPlayer.shared` if that makes sense for your app.

 ```swift
 import UIKit